Consumer Protection

 Types of Cases We Handle

 Class actions cover a wide range of corporate misconduct.
-We focus on consumer protection cases involving:
+As a dedicated consumer protection attorney, we focus on cases involving:

-• Automobiles with safety defects (brakes, airbags, engines)
+• Automobiles with hidden safety defects (brakes, airbags, transmission failure)

-• Appliances that are fire hazards or prone to flooding
+• Appliances that are fire hazards, prone to flooding, or fail prematurely

-• Children's toys containing lead or dangerous parts
+• Children's toys containing lead or dangerous choking hazards

-• Electronics that fail just after the warranty expires
+• Electronics and medical devices that fail just after the warranty expires

 Consumer Fraud & False Advertising

-• Services that don't provide the promised benefits
+• Services that intentionally fail to provide the promised benefits

-• Banks reordering transactions to maximize overdraft fees
+• Banks illegally reordering transactions to maximize overdraft fees

 Did You Receive a Notice?